 Supplements tend to provide 800mg plant sterols per tablet, and taking 3 tablets a day can have a significant cholesterol-lowering effect within 2 to 3 weeks.

-Olive oil lowers cholesterol
+Olive oil supplements lower cholesterol

-Olive oil is a natural source of plant sterols that block the absorption of cholesterol in the gut.
+is a natural source of plant sterols that block the absorption of cholesterol in the gut.
 Extra virgin olive oil, with a high level of polyphenols, also have an additional effect on the liver to increase HDL-cholesterol production and improve cholesterol balance.

 Olive Leaf Extracts contain 30 times more of the beneficial polyphenols supplied by extra virgin olive oil and are used to help lower blood pressure, reduce unwanted blood clotting and improve circulation.